Cloud Cameras: Nest, Arlo, and Wyze cameras work. Other cloud cameras do not.

 Vivint cameras will not work with Camect.
 Vivint does not provide a way for a third party to get the video stream from their cameras.

-Wyze cams other than the Wyze Cam Outdoor will work with Camect, using the stock firmware, or using the optional RTSP firmware that Wyze provides.
+Wyze Cams v1, v2, and Pan work with Camect, using the stock firmware, or using the optional RTSP firmware that Wyze provides.

 - Wyze cam Pan cannot be moved from the Camect UI, as Wyze does not provide a way for a third party to do this.